Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 They give you behavioral trends through error analysis, metrics on how you stack up against peers, pacing issues, and a ton more.

 You can seriously spend hours digging through all the performance data once you’ve logged a good sample size of questions.
-In my opinion, this is major value add and totally surprising given the value price point of this course.
+In my opinion, this is major value add and totally surprising given the affordable price.

 Honestly, we had very little to complain about, especially at this price point.